AseptSoft Core Documentation

 Create from Selection

-Interactive multi-EM creation driven by P&ID selection (see Method 1 above)
+Interactive multi-module creation driven by P&ID selection (Method 1)

 Create in Module Data

-Manual creation from the Module Data window (see Method 2 above)
+Manual creation from the Module Data window (Method 2)

 Import from Excel